-The implications of this answer are far reaching.
-The fact that we still really do not know the answer means that discovering it could revolutionize our understanding of planetary and possibly even solar system formation.
-It will likely also help us to understand exoplanetary formation, which could lead us to understand more about where life might be most likely to exist.
+Through models and simulations, scientists are confident that we now grasp at least the gist of how our planets formed.
+We may even be able to apply what we learn about our own solar system to exoplanetary formation, which could lead us to understand more about where life might be most likely to exist.
 Once we understand the formation of our own solar system’s planets, we could be a step closer to discovering life elsewhere.

-We do understand some of the factors that come into play for planetary formation, and seem to create a rather complete understanding.
-Our solar system began as a massive cloud of gas (most notably hydrogen) and dust, called a molecular cloud.
-This cloud underwent gravitational collapse, which precipitated a swirling movement; the cloud began to spin.
-Most of the material was concentrated in the center of the cloud (due to gravity) and began to form our proto-Sun.
+We do understand some of the factors that come into play for planetary formation, and seem to create a pretty complete picture.
+Our solar system began as a massive cloud of gas (mainly hydrogen) and dust, called a molecular cloud.
+This cloud underwent gravitational collapse, probably as a result of a nearby supernova explosion that rippled through the galaxy and caused a churning of the molecular cloud that led to an overall swirling movement: the cloud began to spin.
+Most of the material became concentrated in the center of the cloud (due to gravity), which sped up the spinning (due to the conservation of angular momentum) and began to form our proto-Sun.
 Meanwhile the rest of the material continued to swirl around it, in a disk referred to as the solar nebula.

-Already part of the picture appears very clear and simple.
-Metal and rock existed close to the forming Sun and accreted to form the inner planets.
-The ice found farther away accreted to form the outer planets.
+So the metal and rock that existed close to the forming Sun accreted to form the inner planets.
+The ice and other materials found farther away accreted to form the outer planets.
 This does explain part of the compositional differences between the inner and outer planets, but some dissimilarities still remain unexplained.
 Why are the outer planets so large and gaseous?

-To understand this, we must first understand what is called the “frost line” of our solar system.
+To understand this, we need to talk about the “frost line” of our solar system.
 This is the imaginary line which divides the solar system between where it is warm enough to harbor liquid volatiles (such as water) and cold enough for them to freeze; it is the point away from the Sun beyond which volatiles cannot remain in their liquid state, and could be thought of as the dividing line between the inner and outer planets (Ingersoll 2015).
 The planets beyond the frost line were perfectly capable of harboring rock and metal, but they also could sustain ice.

 This phenomenon of moons creating ring systems is not limited to the outer planets.
 Scientists at NASA have believed for years that the Martian moon Phobos might be headed toward a similar fate.
-On November 10, 2015, NASA officials stated that there are indicators which strongly support this theory—particularly some of the grooves featured on the moon’s surface (Zubritsky 2015).
-In less than 50 million years, Mars too may have a ring system.
-That the outer planets currently have rings while the inner planets do not is primarily due to the fact that the outer planets have so many more moons (and therefore more opportunities for them to shatter to form rings).
+On November 10, 2015, NASA officials stated that there are indicators which strongly support this theory—particularly some of the grooves featured on the moon’s surface, which may indicate tidal stress (You know how tides on Earth cause a rise and fall of water?
+On some bodies, tides can be strong enough to cause solids to be similarly affected).
+(Zubritsky 2015).
+In less than 50 million years, Mars too may have a ring system (at least for a while, before all of the particles rain down on the planet's surface).
+The fact the outer planets currently have rings while the inner planets do not is primarily due to the fact that the outer planets have so many more moons (and therefore more opportunities for them to collide/shatter to form rings).

-Still more inconsistencies remain.
-The outer planets spin much faster and orbit more slowly than the inner planets do.
+Next question: Why do the outer planets spin much faster and orbit more slowly than the inner planets do?
 The latter is primarily a result of their distance from the Sun.
 Newton’s law of gravitation explains that gravitational force is affected by both the mass of the bodies involved and also the distance between them.
 The Sun’s gravitational pull on the outer planets is lessened due to their increased distance.
-They also obviously have much more ground to cover in order to make a complete revolution around the Sun.
+They also obviously have much more distance to cover in order to make a complete revolution around the Sun, but their lower gravitational pull from the Sun leads them to travel more slowly as they cover that distance.
 As for their rotational periods, scientists are actually not completely certain why the outer planets rotate as quickly as they do.
 Some, such as planetary scientist Alan Boss, believe that the gas ejected by the Sun when nuclear fusion began likely created angular momentum when it fell on the outer planets.
 This angular momentum would cause the planets to rotate more and more rapidly as the process continued (Boss 2015).

 Most of the remaining differences seem rather straightforward.
 The outer planets are much colder, of course, due to their great distances from the Sun.
 Orbital velocity decreases with distance from the Sun (due to Newton’s law of gravitation, as previously stated).
 We cannot compare the surface pressures since these values have not yet been measured for the outer planets.
 The outer planets have atmospheres composed almost entirely of hydrogen and helium—the same gases that were ejected by the early Sun, and which continue to be ejected today in lower concentrations.